BlazOsredkar/BlazOsredkar/README.md

 ### 💻 Full Stack Web Development

 I thrive on full stack web development projects, leveraging my skills in **React** and **NestJS**.
 From front-end to back-end, I strive to build seamless applications that provide a smooth user experience.
+Having worked extensively with **Ruby on Rails**, I know my way around it and have contributed to numerous projects using this framework.
 I'm also experienced in working with databases like **PostgreSQL** and **MariaDB** to ensure efficient data management. 💪

 ### 🌱 Continuous Learning